basis-company/sharded-queue.py/README.md

 await queue.register(SycBucket, Bucket(7756527), if_not_exists=True)
 await queue.register(SycBucket, Bucket(7756527), if_not_exists=True)
 ```
+## Performance
+Performance dependends on many factors, we can only measure clean library overhead with in-memory storages.
+You can run performance on your hardware with `pytest -s`, with this option performance test will print result for different cases.
+Perfomance test on intel i5-4670K, Ubuntu 23.04 LTS using Python 3.11.4 gives us about `200_000` rps for batch request registration with sharding and about `600_000` requests for request handling in concurrent mode.

 ## Advanced queue configuration
 You can configure sharded queue using env
 - `QUEUE_BACKLOG_RETRY_DELAY = 1`\